perungrad/Templatte/README.md

 Just copy the file somewhere in your PHP include path or your project directory.

-Templatté in default configuration looks for template files in the `tpl` directory and with file extension `.tpl`.
+When looking for template files, Templatté looks by default for files with the file extension `.tpl` located in the `tpl` directory.
+So, for example: new perunTPl('sub/example') will look for the file "tpl/sub/example.tpl".
-You can change this behavior either globally by setting the constants `TEMPLATTE_DIR` and `TEMPLATTE_EXT`, or for each instance by settings options to the constructor.
+You can change this behavior either globally by setting the constants `TEMPLATTE_DIR` and `TEMPLATTE_EXT`, or individually for each instance by settings options of the constructor.

 Usage examples
 --------------

 ### Types of patterns ###

-Templates uses a few types of patterns.
-This is just a list:
+Templatté uses a few pattern types.
+Currently, there are these patterns available:

   1. simple patterns
     * `{NAME}`